Microsoft Translator FAQ

 Additional functionality includes language detection, transliteration, bilingual dictionary, and customization with the Custom Translator.

 With translations powered by Translator, Microsoft’s Speech service offer end-to-end speech translation and supports both speech-to-speech and speech-to-text translation.

 It is the same translation service that powers the speech translation capabilities in the Presentation Translator, Microsoft Translator live feature, Skype Translator, and the conversation feature of the Microsoft Translator iOS and Android apps.

 Absolutely.
 Translator offers a subscription plan in the Azure portal at no charge.
 Translator is available in the Cognitive Services section of the Azure portal.
 The subscription is self-managed and you change the monthly subscription plan as needed.
 Additional subscription plans are outlined in the Cognitive Services Translator pricing webpage.

 Microsoft Speech offers a free 30-day trial to test its speech translation capabilities.
 More information can be found on Azure.

 New Azure portal users can sign up for a free 30-day Azure Account, which includes a $200 USD credit to spend towards any Azure service, which includes the Microsoft Translator API.

-For the Microsoft Translator Text API, the volume you are billed for is the number of characters in the input.
+For Translator text translation, the volume you are billed for is the number of characters in the input.
 Every Unicode code point counts as a character.
 Every character of the input counts.
 Each translation of a text to a new language counts as a separate translation.
 The number of queries, words, bytes, or sentences is irrelevant.